Otitis media

 The cause of AOM is related to childhood anatomy and immune function.
 Either bacteria or viruses may be involved.
 Risk factors include exposure to smoke, use of pacifiers, and attending daycare.
-It occurs more commonly among indigenous peoples and those who have cleft lip and palate or Down syndrome.
+It occurs more commonly among indigenous Australians and those who have cleft lip and palate or Down syndrome.
 OME frequently occurs following AOM and may be related to viral upper respiratory infections, irritants such as smoke, or allergies.
 Looking at the eardrum is important for making the correct diagnosis.
 Signs of AOM include bulging or a lack of movement of the tympanic membrane from a puff of air.
 New discharge not related to otitis externa also indicates the diagnosis.

 A number of measures decrease the risk of otitis media including pneumococcal and influenza vaccination, breastfeeding, and avoiding tobacco smoke.
 The use of pain medications for AOM is important.
 This may include paracetamol (acetaminophen), ibuprofen, benzocaine ear drops, or opioids.
 In AOM, antibiotics may speed recovery but may result in side effects.
 Antibiotics are often recommended in those with severe disease or under two years old.
 In those with less severe disease they may only be recommended in those who do not improve after two or three days.
 The initial antibiotic of choice is typically amoxicillin.
-In those with frequent infections tympanostomy tubes may decrease recurrence.
+In those with frequent infections, surgical placement of tympanostomy tubes may decrease recurrence.
 In children with otitis media with effusion antibiotics may increase resolution of symptoms, but may cause diarrhoea, vomiting and skin rash.

-Worldwide AOM affects about 11% of people a year (about 325 to 710 million cases).
+Worldwide, AOM affects about 11% of people a year (about 710 million cases).
 Half the cases involve children less than five years of age and it is more common among males.
-Of those affected about 4.8% or 31 million develop chronic suppurative otitis media.
+Of those affected about 4.8% or 31 million develop chronic suppurative otitis media (CSOM).
 The total number of people with CSOM is estimated at 65–330 million people.
-Before the age of ten OME affects about 80% of children at some point.
+Before the age of ten, OME affects about 80% of children at some point.
 Otitis media resulted in 3,200 deaths in 2015 – down from 4,900 deaths in 1990.